2009 Krasnozavodsk tornado

-The 2009 Krasnozavodsk tornado was an F3 tornado that occurred on Junе 3, 2009, in Krasnozavodsk near Sergiev Posad in the Moscow region at 22.15 MST.
+The 2009 Krasnozavodsk tornado was an F3 tornado that occurred in Krasnozavodsk near Sergiev Posad in the Moscow region on Junе 3, 2009.
 It was the first powerful tornado in the vicinity of Moscow since 1984.
-By damage registered in photo and video materials, this tornado is categorised at F2 at its rise, and at F3 at maximum stage.
+By damage registered in photo and video materials, this tornado is categorised at F3 at its rise, and at F3 at maximum stage.

 Synopsis

 Late on June 3, 2009, a cold-core non-tropical low pressure area located over the Baltic Sea collided with a warm air mass, creating atmospheric instability.
 The result was a line of severe thunderstorms, also known as a squall line, in the Moscow area.
 One of the thunderstorms broke off and developed into a supercell thunderstorm about 30 km from Moscow, Russia.
 The supercell spawned a 150 m wide tornado in Krasnozavodsk.
 The tornado reached F3 intensity along its path.
 The tornado was the first intense tornado to impact the Moscow region in nearly 25 years.
 Upwards of 38 mm of rain fell throughout the impacted regions.
 This is roughly half the monthly rainfall average.